-Our gross profit increased by 17.3% from RMB200.0 million in the six months ended June 30, 2023 to RMB234.5 million in the six months ended June 30, 2024, primarily driven by an increase in our product sales volume while our selling price remained relatively stable.
+Our gross profit increased by 7.4% from RMB457.5 million in 2023 to RMB491.4 million in 2024, primarily driven by an increase in our product sales volume while our selling price remained relatively stable.

-Our gross profit margin decreased slightly from 82.9% in the six months ended June 30, 2023 to 81.2% in the six months ended June 30, 2024 primarily because we amortized the intangible assets and depreciate our equipment in relation to CF018 at a flat rate, whereas its average selling price decreased due to the inclusion in the NRDL while its sales volume remains ramping up.
+Our gross profit margin decreased slightly from 82.2% in 2023 to 80.9% in 2024 primarily because we amortized the intangible assets and depreciate our equipment in relation to CF018 at a flat rate, whereas its average selling price decreased due to the inclusion in the NRDL while its sales volume remains ramping up.